© Copyright 2021 Music Library. All rights reserved.

 Access to this collection is provided only by special arrangement.
 Please contact the Music Library for more information.

-Collection is housed in the UNT Music Library.
+Collection is housed in remote storage.
 Advance notice for use is required.
 Please contact the Music Library for further information.

 The collection consists of about 50 boxes of Latham's compositions and papers.